What Information We Collect

 When you choose to share it.
 When using our services, you have the option of sharing some information publicly, such as sharing a project you create at CodeDay.

 With your school.
-If you're a student, we sometimes share information with your school to enable operability and functionality within your school.
+If you're a student, we sometimes share information with your school to enable interoperability and functionality within your school.

 In very limited circumstances, for marketing.
-If you use services which are intended primarially for schools, parents, sponsors, or partners, we may share anonymized information about your use of the service with third-parties to help them remarket our ads.
-This does not apply to the use of our services intended for students.
+If you use services which are intended primarily for schools, parents, sponsors, or partners, we may share anonymized information about your use of the service with third-parties to help them remarket our ads.

 - For safety and security.
 We provide information to third-parties if we have a good-faith belief that doing so is necessary to: